Probate Q&A Series

 • Letters of Guardianship from the original appointment

-• Certified death certificate or medical proof of incapacity
+• Certified death certificate or other proof supporting the need for a successor guardian

 • Petition for Appointment of Successor Guardian (NC AOC form)